brimdata/zed/docs/zq/language.md

 ```
 y:=2*x+1
 ```
-When composing long-form queries that are shared via Brim or managed in Github, it is best practice to include all operator names in the Zed source text.
+When composing long-form queries that are shared via Brim or managed in GitHub, it is best practice to include all operator names in the Zed source text.

 In summary, if no operator name is given, the implied operator is determined